Tatyana Dzhandzhgava: Soviet Union

-Four years later she was a member of the Unified Team which won the bronze medal.
+Four years later, she played for the Unified Team in the 1992 Summer Olympics, where she won the bronze medal.
 She played all five matches as goalkeeper.

+Austria

+She later optained Austrian citizenship, and switched to playing for Austria in 1996.
+At the 1996 European Championship she won a bronze medal with Austria.

+Three years later she won another bronze medal at the 1999 World Women's Handball Championship.
+Those are two date (as of 2026) the only two medals Austria have ever won.

+A year later she represented Austria in the 2000 Summer Olympics.
 At the 2000 Games she finished fifth with the Austrian team in the Olympic tournament.
 She played five matches and scored one goal as goalkeeper.
+Together with 1992, this is Austria's best ever result at the Olympics.